LeducIT/captime-website/src/pages/blog/regeneration-cool-down-for-after-crossfit-workout.md

 ---
-title: " Regeneration: Cool Down for After CrossFit Workout"
+title: "Regeneration: Cool Down for After CrossFit Workout"
 description: After the workout do you pack your things and go straight home?
 In order to do something good for your body after training and to improve your muscle growth, you should include a short cool down in your training.